Sushmita-Rudra/about-me/README.md

 ## About

 This repository will have all my work while I develop my own personal website using various technologies.
-I will also add links to tools which I recommend everyone to refer for developing github pages.
+I will also add links to tools which I recommend everyone to refer to develop github pages.

 ## Recommended Tools